 Niacin for Cats

 The tension for careful owners is real: most complete diets already include B vitamins, yet aging, picky eating, chronic GI issues, and multi-supplement routines can complicate what looks adequate on a label.
-That’s where the question shifts from “Do I need a niacin supplement for cats?” to “What kind of support is actually coherent for my cat’s life right now?”
-High-dose single nutrients can create side effects, including gastrointestinal upset and skin irritation when intake is excessive.
+So the question shifts from "Do I need a niacin supplement for cats?" to "What support is actually coherent for my cat's life right now?"
+A science-minded way forward is to treat vitamin B3 as part of a network: if a veterinarian identifies a specific need, targeted niacin can help, but for many households the more durable choice is system-level support that complements a complete diet and supports aging metabolism without turning daily care into a dosing project.

 Niacin and Vitamin B3: a Quiet Essential in Feline Daily Life